In some cases, we earn commissions from affiliate links in our posts.

 When Does Season 3 of Ghosts Premiere?
 And Where Can I Watch It?

-In the UK, season 3 of Ghosts will premiere on August 9th (a Monday) on BBC1.
+In the UK, season 3 of Ghosts premiered on August 9th (a Monday) on BBC1.

 What About the American Adaptation of Ghosts?